csalzano/wp-akamai/readme.txt

 * [Fixed] Fix missing admin menu icon
 * [Fixed] Formalizes the minimum PHP version of 5.3
 * [Fixed] Prevent errors when two copies of the plugin are activated at the same time
-* [Changed] Changes the dashboard menu from "Akamai for WordPress" to "Akamai"
+* [Changed] Changes the dashboard menu from "Akamai for WP" to "Akamai"
+* [Changed] Changes the plugin name from "Akamai for WordPress" to "Akamai Cache Purge"
 * [Changed] Changes tested up to version number to 6.3.2
 * [Changed] Updates screenshot